appsparkler/study/android-kotlin/app-architecture.md

 ## Flow

+1. Figma work - choose the UI Kit, theme, etc.
 1. Update app icon
 1. Update strings (to start with, atleast the app name)
+1. export the theme and integrate it with code
 1. Update status-bar and nav-bar colors

 ## Separation of concerns